Psykotikism/Mutant_Tanks/INFORMATION.md

 		{
 			// (Co-Op modes only) Mutant Tanks should attack immediately after spawning.
 			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be used for standard Tanks.
 			// --
 			// 0: OFF, let the game determine Mutant Tanks' initial behavior.
 			// 1: ON, force Mutant Tanks to attack immediately.
 			"Aggressive Tanks"			"0"

 			// (Left 4 Dead 2 only) Survivors will be credited when damaging Mutant Tanks with fire.
+			// Note: This setting can be used for standard Tanks.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON